Mozu/Mozu.Integrations.Quickbooks/README.md

 Quickbooks-Integration
 ======================

 This application is an extension of Mozu.
-It integrates orders and customers with Quickbooks.
-It is a java solution that is deployed as a war file into your favorite container or application server.
+It integrates orders and customers with Quickbooks via tne Quickbooks webconnector.
+Here is a good technical overview of the architeture, http://wiki.consolibyte.com/wiki/doku.php/quickbooks_web_connector.
+This application is a java solution that is deployed as a war file into your favorite container or application server.

 # Requirements
 Windows to host:
 Quickbooks
 Quickbooks webconnector

->= Java 1.7
+At least Java 1.7
 Web application server (e.g. tomcat, jboss, etc)

 # Building and installing the application